FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 _Note_: You want to make sure that the samples is free of host remainings and dirt, which may clog the GUAVA.

 **Measuring symbiont cell density**
+##### System Start-up
+1. Turn on the laptop computer.
+2. When the computer is finished booting up, turn on the guava easyCyte HT System.
+The power switch is located half-way up on the right side at the back of the instrument.
+3. Start guavaSoft Software by double-clicking the guavaSoft application icon on the desktop.

+5.1.2 System prime
+(i)	Prime the system by performing a complete cleaning procedure.
+(ii)	Click on the “Essential Tools” option and open the “Cleaning” module.
+Click on “Start clean”: the tray will eject.